Dayo-Adewuyi/STOLID/README.md

 ### Problem

-The  way courts operates in Nigeria encourages corruption, which  led to weak justice system that is currently obtainable and lack of faith in the judiciary by the citizens.
+The  way courts operates in Nigeria encourages corruption, this led to a weak justice system that is currently obtainable and lack of faith in the judiciary by the public.

-Case Files are constantly stolen by criminals and corrupt court officials claim their database are being hacked
+Case Files are constantly stolen/destroyed  by criminals and faux database hack claims are sometimes made by corrupt officials.

 ### Solution
-The solution built is a decentralized file management and workspace for the judiciary.
-This would enable countried meet the SUSTAINABLE DEVELOPMENT GOAL !^ which is to promote peace, justice and strong institutions.
+The solution is STOLID, a decentralized file management and workspace for the judiciary.
+This would enable countries meet the SUSTAINABLE DEVELOPMENT GOAL which is to promote peace, justice and strong institutions.

 Stolid allows court cases to be stored in a safe and secured manner by leveraging the use of IPFS, It also enables any member of the public access to closed records in line with the FREEDOM OF INFORMATION law.